Intelligent Model Update Strategy for Sequential Recommendation: Methodology

-In DC-CDR, a recommendation model with a backbone and a classifier will be trained for the global cloud model development.
-The goal of the DC-CDR can thus be formulated as the following optimization problem:
+In EC-CDR, a recommendation model with a static layers and a dynamic layers will be trained for the global cloud model development.
+The goal of the EC-CDR can thus be formulated as the following optimization problem:

-where $D_{ce}(\cdot;\Theta_g^b)$ denotes the cross-entropy between two probability distributions, $f_{\rm rec}(\cdot)$ denotes the classifier of the recommendation model, $\Omega(x^{(j)}_{H^{(i)}};\Theta_g^b)$ is the backbone extracting features from sample $x^{(j)}_{H^{(i)}}$.
-DC-CDR is decoupled with a backbone-classifier training scheme as modeling the ``static layers'' and ``dynamic layers'' to achieve the personalized model generalization. ``Dynamic layers'' is the main reason why DC-CDR can improve the generalization ability of the on-device model to real-time data.
-The parameters of the backbone are fixed after finishing training as Eq.~\ref{eq:umn_pred} and Eq.\ref{eq:umn_loss} and represented by $\Theta_g^b$.
-The parameters of the classifier are generated by the cloud generator model according to the real-time data and represented by $\Theta_g^c$.
+where $D_{ce}(\cdot;\Theta_g^b)$ denotes the cross-entropy between two probability distributions, $f_{\rm rec}(\cdot)$ denotes the dynamic layers of the recommendation model, $\Omega(x^{(j)}_{H^{(i)}};\Theta_g^b)$ is the static layers extracting features from $x^{(j)}_{H^{(i)}}$.
+EC-CDR is decoupled edge-model with a ``static layers'' and ``dynamic layers'' training scheme to achieve better personalization.
+The primary factor enhancing the on-edge model's generalization to real-time data through EC-CDR is its dynamic layers.
+Upon completion of training, the static layers' parameters remain static, denoted as $\Theta_g^b$, as determined by Eq.~\ref{eq:umn_loss}.
+Conversely, the dynamic layers' parameters, represented by $\Theta_g^c$, are dynamically generated based on real-time data by the cloud generator.